 Still, common sense dictates that shorter days put runners at a greater risk to be targets of violent crime or accidents.
 For people working traditional 9-5 hours, running when there is sufficient daylight is not likely possible.
 All respondents to a recent study said they change their routine during the winter months, when daylight is at a minimum, by either engaging in these outdoor activities only during the day, moving their workouts indoors or working out for shorter periods of time.

 Multiple sources indicate female runners are more fearful than their male counterparts.
 The same study revealed that 34% of the 1,000 female respondents fear for their safety when running biking, walking or hiking alone.
 A Washington Post article showed that women were “more than twice as likely as men to say they were afraid to walk in their neighborhoods at night alone.”

 Staying safe is paramount to preserving the holistic benefits we receive from running.
 Below, Peter Chen offers some guidelines to help find the balance:

-This is an oft-repeated suggestion that still far too many runners ignore.
+This is a suggestion that still far too many runners ignore.
 Yes, music can be the motivator that keeps you going and immersing yourself in it can be the greatest way to “escape” from the sounds of everyday life around you.
 No one is telling you to stop listening to music while running, but be smart about it.
 Maybe you could use one ear-bud instead of two.
 Or drape your headphones around your neck and turn up the volume full blast so you can hear the sound without your ears being covered.
 At the very least, consider removing one or both ear-buds when the potential for harm is greater, such as running in an isolated area, at night, in woods where wild animals live or on trails shared with cyclists.

 Safety in numbers